 Your mood- Don’t leave it up to your partner to guess what mood you are in.
 If you are feeling sad/angry/frustrated because of something specific or nothing in particular- let them know.
 There is nothing more frustrating than trying to fathom what mood someone is in and how best to approach them when you might be barking up the wrong tree altogether.

 Your limitations- There are certain things you will only take so much of but once you’ve reached that threshold- your partner needs to know not to push you any further.
 So tell them where you draw the line.
 A few examples of this could be- how much you are willing to spend on something or how much time you want to invest in a project.

 Your likes and dislikes- From something as simple as making a cup of tea to booking a holiday- your lover needs to know what you appreciate but on the other end of the scale- the things you really don’t want or would rather do without.

 A hobby- You should have at last one activity you love doing together.
-It could be watching TV shows, going to the cinema, eating out, bowling, the theatre, exercising, shopping- whatever it is- make sure you have just one thing you know you will always enjoy doing as a pair.
-That way you know you will always have something to share even when you are old and grey.
+It could be watching TV shows, going to the cinema, eating out, bowling, the theatre, exercising or shopping.
+Whatever it is- make sure you have just one thing you know you will always enjoy doing as a pair.
+Then you can rest assured that you will always have something to share even when you are old and grey.

 tagged in Partner